Rheumatoid arthritis: Lifestyle

 Regular exercise is recommended as both safe and effective to maintain muscle strength and overall physical function.
 Physical activity is beneficial for people with rheumatoid arthritis who experience fatigue, although there was little to no evidence to suggest that exercise may have an impact on physical function in the long term, a study found that carefully dosed exercise has shown significant improvements in patients with RA.
 Physical activity increases the production of synovial fluid, which lubricates the joints and reduces friction.
 Moderate effects have been found for aerobic exercises and resistance training on cardiovascular fitness and muscle strength in RA.
 Furthermore, physical activity had no detrimental side effects like increased disease activity in any exercise dimension.
 It is uncertain if eating or avoiding specific foods or other specific dietary measures help improve symptoms, but several studies have shown that high-vegetable diets improve RA symptoms, whereas high-meat diets make symptoms worse.
 Occupational therapy has a positive role to play in improving functional ability in people with rheumatoid arthritis.
 Weak evidence supports the use of wax baths (thermotherapy) to treat arthritis in the hands.

 Educational approaches that inform people about tools and strategies available to help them cope with rheumatoid arthritis may improve a person's psychological status and level of depression in the short term.
 Educating patients who have rheumatoid arthritis has shown a positive effect on how patients engage in their plan of care; the patient will be aware of fatigue, activity limitations, and pain and know possible side effects of how to manage this pain.
 Lack of knowledge can often lead to fear and limit adherence.
 Intervention by physical therapists plays a key role in offering proper tools for self-management, motivation in activities of daily living, and any assistive device use if needed.
-Patients will be assisted in managing neurologic impairments and musculoskeletal stiffness to maximize strength and function.
+Patients will be assisted in managing neurological impairments and musculoskeletal stiffness to maximize strength and function.
 Encouraging patients to balance physical activity with their everyday living can prevent further joint damage and provide a sense of control.

 The use of extra-depth shoes and molded insoles may reduce pain during weight-bearing activities such as walking.
 Insoles may also prevent the progression of bunions.